Is hybrid working the end of the physical office?

 As a result, the office has evolved to become a place to present an organisation’s values, strategies, goals and protocols, a physical embodiment of the company’s culture.
 A place to go to for a sense of belonging, teamwork, problem-solving, inspiration, collaboration or calibration.

-The high street, hospitality and leisure sectors are evolving at lightning speed to keep up with changing consumer behaviour, striving to provide an amazing customer experience.
+The high street, hospitality and leisure sectors are continuously evolving to keep up with changing consumer behaviour, striving to provide an amazing customer experience.

-Businesses need to evolve their employee experience at a similar pace, providing a functional blend of physical and remote working practices to be able to attract and retain a diverse range of talent in the future.
+Businesses need to evolve their employee experience at a similar pace, providing benefits that aim to retain staff in a competitive jobs market.
+Not only offering a functional blend of physical and remote working practices as standard,, but opportunities for upskilling and career development.
+After all attracting and retaining a diverse range of talent in the future is a priority for all businesses.